Antique, elegant, Edwardian, mahogany and inlaid chair

 Description

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon's reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+Everything originated from Napoleon’s reign.
+It imposed a significant resemblance and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items even more.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the past era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance style was quite heavy and bulky, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products but also opened up new possibilities, such as the construction of credenzas or broadly understood chest furniture.
-During this period, there was also an interest in mythology and antiquity, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the former era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance style was quite heavy and bulky.
+Brown stains, cornices, sturdy bases, and bas-reliefs were used.
+These products were quite distinctive but also opened up new possibilities, such as the construction of sideboards or broadly speaking, chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, drawing inspiration from Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that each country perceived furniture production differently, so each style had its unique character depending on the nation.
+Lion’s paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture made in this style, taking inspiration from Italian or French creators.
+This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that each country perceived furniture production differently, so each style had its unique character in each nation.
 This is especially important when searching for an elegant antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is flooded with many counterfeit items.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with its actual description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details